msaviczki-dev/Movie-API-Android/README.md

 Refactor the existing app that allows the user to be able to:
 - [ ] watch one random trailer from any source (this can be a static link;
 - [ ] see the trending movies;
-- [ ] see the top 10 series of a certain category that will be choosen by the user;
+- [ ] see the top 10 series of a certain category that will be chosen by the user;
 - [ ] click on any item (TvShow or Movie) and see the details screen with related data. ??
 Maybe use this on medium/senior positions…

 The layout must have: